 I went to college at Wayne State University on a partial scholarship.
 I also received a stipend from the University for my involvement with student government.
 I worked various jobs all through college while also keeping up the car waxing business in the summers.
 I did college radio (under the name, “Jay Stevens,” a choice so hokey I still cringe when I think about it) and then, in 1984, I met a special girl.

-There I was, this working class, Catholic kid from the east side of Detroit and I worked up the courage to ask this girl out because I thought she was so attractive, figuring she might well blow me off, but I took the chance and she said yes to lunch.
+There I was, this working class, Catholic kid from the east side of Detroit and I worked up the courage to ask this girl out because I thought she was so attractive.
+I feared she might blow me off, but I took the chance and she said yes to lunch.
 Turns out she was a nice Jewish girl from the west side of town.
 Talk about different worlds!
-At least we both spoke english.
+At least we both spoke English.
 The love story is long, and, I must say, as interesting as any I’ve ever heard, but the nickel version is that we fell in love, stayed together, got married and have never been apart since.
-We have 1 child, a wonderful daughter who is our miracle, but (stop me if you’ve heard this…) has also, at times, made me wonder what I did to deserve such punishment.
+We have 1 child, a wonderful daughter who is our miracle, but (stop me if you’ve heard this…) has also, at times, made me wonder what the hell I ever did to deserve such punishment.

 Now, onto that "traditional" attorney biography: